Woomera, South Australia

 Woomera, unofficially Woomera village, is the domestic area of RAAF Base Woomera.
 Since 1947 it has been a Defence-owned and operated facility.
-The village is located on the traditional lands of the Kokatha people in the Far North region of South Australia, but is on Commonwealth-owned land and within the area designated as the Woomera Prohibited Area (WPA).
+The village is located in the Far North region of South Australia, but is on Commonwealth-owned land and within the area designated as the Woomera Prohibited Area (WPA).
 The village is approximately 446 km north of Adelaide.
 In common usage, "Woomera" refers to the wider RAAF Woomera Range Complex (WRC), a large Australian Defence Force aerospace and systems testing range (the Woomera Test Range (WTR)) covering an area of approximately 122000 km2 and is operated by the Royal Australian Air Force.

 Woomera "village" is part of RAAF Base Woomera which, along with the Woomera Test Range (WTR), forms the larger entity known as the Woomera Range Complex (WRC), promulgated by Chief of Air Force (CAF) in June 2014.
 As at the the Woomera Village had a population of 146, and its usual population varies between 150 and 200 people, yet the village can provide accommodation and services for up to 500 people per day.
 Although the complex is closed to the public, Woomera village, and its four museum elements, is open to the public all year round.
 The location of the Woomera Village can be described as being in the outback desert area of South Australia.
 It is approximately 446 km north-west of Adelaide and is in the State region known as the Far North.
 There are 27 pastoral stations within the Woomera Prohibited Area, which essentially forms the ground space of the Woomera Test Range, and there are currently four major mines (2013) – Challenger, Prominent Hill, Peculiar Knob, and Cairn Hill.
 There is also a long-established precious gems (mainly opal) field near the Coober Pedy end of the Stuart Highway, which cuts through the middle of the Range.